wnlab-isti/PrettyIndoor/localization/Android/PrettyAndroidNavigator/docs/readme.md

 ## How to make a new component
 Generally speaking, you should make a Java class that:
 1. **extends** or **implements** another abstraction that is already in the project.
-If this doesn't exists, you should firstly create the interfaces and write the common code (if any) in an abstract class, then implement your solution in a concrete class.
+If this doesn't exist, you should firstly create the interfaces and write the common code (if any) in an abstract class, then implement your solution in a concrete class.
 2. **receives the data emitters in the constructor** from a third class and manages these emitters in its internal code.
 > OOP speaking, a component **HAS its observer** objects/functions and usually **IS NOT an observer**.